Alkistis/class_IDE/README.md

 # class_IDE
 ### based on CLASS v2.9.3

 This repository contains the CLASS code for the "pure momentum transfer" coupled quintessence model first introduced in [Pourtsidou, Skordis and Copeland](https://arxiv.org/abs/1307.0458) (the so-called "Type 3" theories in that paper).
-This version of the code is using the single exponential potential for quintessence, and the quadratic coupling function, $\beta Z^2$.
+This version of the code is using the single exponential potential for quintessence, $V(\phi)=V_0e^{-\lambda \phi}$, and the quadratic coupling function, $\beta Z^2$.

 ## Modifications to the code to include the momentum transfer coupling